Asiatic lion

 For more info on classifications visit www.iucnredlist.org

-The male Asiatic lion has a relatively short, sparse and darker mane compared to the fuller mane of the African lion.
-As a result, the male Asiatic lion's ears tend to remain visible at all times.
+The male Asiatic lion has a short, sparse and darker mane compared to the fuller mane of the African lion.
+As a result, the male Asiatic lion's ears tend to always remain visible.

 Population